 - Tissue and crepe paper

-- Vacuum cleaner contents (if natural fibre carpets)
+- Vacuum cleaner contents (ONLY if natural fibre carpets)

-If you have any questions about composting you can submit them to composting experts.
+If you have any questions about composting you might find an answer on the Recycle Now FAQ webpage.

 Information about wormeries and top tips can be found on the Envocare website.
 If you have a wormery you will have a liquid to dispose of regularly so that the worms don't drown - this is a strong plant fertiliser - so dilute it first 10:1 and then use it to water house or garden plants.